Portland, Maine: Households and income

-Race/ethnicity composition

 Economy

 Portland has become Maine's economic capital because the city has Maine's largest port, largest population, and is close to Boston (105 miles to the southwest).
 Over the years, the local economy has shifted from fishing, manufacturing, and agriculture towards a more service-based economy.
-Most national bank institutions and other related financial organizations such as Bank of America and Key Bank base their Maine operations in Portland.
-Unum, Covetrus, TruChoice Federal Credit Union, People's United Bank, ImmuCell Corp, and Pioneer Telephone have headquarters here, and Portland's neighboring cities of South Portland, Westbrook and Scarborough, provide homes for other corporations including IDEXX and WEX Inc. Between 1867 and 2021, Burnham & Morrill Co., maker of B&M Baked Beans, had its main plant in Portland (the B&M Baked Beans factory).
+Most national bank institutions and other related financial organizations, such as Bank of America and Key Bank, base their Maine operations in Portland.
+Unum, Covetrus, TruChoice Federal Credit Union, M&T Bank, ImmuCell Corp, and Pioneer Telephone have headquarters here, and Portland's neighboring cities of South Portland, Westbrook and Scarborough, provide homes for other corporations including IDEXX and WEX Inc. Between 1867 and 2021, Burnham & Morrill Company, maker of B&M Baked Beans, had its main plant in Portland (the B&M Baked Beans factory).

 The city's port is also undergoing a revival, and the first-ever container train departed from the new International Marine Terminal with fifteen containers of locally produced bottled tap water in early 2016.

-Americold, a US-based international provider of temperature-controlled storage and distribution, won a bid to develop a state-of-the-art temperature-controlled storage facility adjacent to the port.
-The facility will support perishable produce, meats, and seafood imports with direct exports but construction has not yet begun.

-In January 2020 Portland was announced to be the location of a new research institute that will focus on the application of artificial intelligence and machine learning.
+In January 2020, Portland was announced to be the location of a new research institute that will focus on the application of artificial intelligence and machine learning.
 Northeastern University was selected by technology entrepreneur David Roux to lead the institute that will include programs that will allow graduate student research.

-Portland also has a large subsidized housing industry with more than five large real estate companies entirely in the business.
+Portland also has a large subsidized housing industry, with several large real estate companies in the business.

 Arts and culture

-Portland has a long history of prominence in the arts, peaking the first time in the early nineteenth century, when the city was "a rival, and not a satellite of either Boston or New York".
+Portland has a long history of prominence in the arts, peaking the first time in the early 19th century, when the city was "a rival, and not a satellite of either Boston or New York."
 In that period, Henry Wadsworth Longfellow got his start as a poet and John Neal held a central position in leading American literature toward its great renaissance, having founded Maine's first literary periodical, The Yankee, in 1828.
-Other notable literary or artistic figures who got their start or were at their prime in that period include Grenville Mellen, Nathaniel Parker Willis, Seba Smith, Elizabeth Oakes Smith, Benjamin Paul Akers, Charles Codman, Franklin Simmons, John Rollin Tilton, and Harrison Bird Brown.
-Since 2000, Portland has hosted a monthly First Friday Art Walk event that attracts more than 3,000 visitors.
+Other notable literary or artistic figures who were contemporaries include Grenville Mellen, Nathaniel Parker Willis, Seba Smith, Elizabeth Oakes Smith, Benjamin Paul Akers, Charles Codman, Franklin Simmons, John Rollin Tilton, and Harrison Bird Brown.
+Since 2000, Portland has hosted a monthly First Friday Art Walk event which attracts more than 3,000 visitors.